Vyronika Van Meteris a suicide attempt survivor.

 Des: What do you think about it in general, though?

 Vyronika: I think that there are always going to be [situations where] that will be the only real way to stop the suffering, because physical illness, it happens.
 There will be people who go through brittle bone disease where it is too much for them to be able to cope with.

 Me?
 I know this is going to end in a lot of pain.
 So be it.
 When I get to where I call heaven, Valhalla, I’m going to be celebrated as a warrior who frickin rocked it!
 I’m going to get there and my gods are going to say, “Well done!
 Well done!
 Well fought, little warrior!
 Here’s a battle-axe.
 Have some fun.”

 That’s what’s going to happen, and I’m looking forward to it.
 From a creative standpoint, everyone who goes to Valhalla goes across a rainbow to get there.
 The rainbow bridge leads to Valhalla and the Asgard, and why wouldn’t I want to take a hike across a rainbow?
 Really.
 Why wouldn’t I?

-Thanks to Whitney Rakich, who is a creature of endurance and wonderment, for providing the transcription of Vyronika's interview.
+Thanks to Whitney Rakich for providing the transcription of Vyronika’s interview.